English grammar and usage

 From the book: 'The Times columnist Oliver Kamm takes on the pedants in this witty, authoritative and sometimes provocative guide to the use and abuse of the English language.'

-English for the Natives: Discover the Grammar You Don't Know You Know by Harry Ritchie (paperback, John Murray, 2014)
+English for the Natives: Discover the Grammar You Don't Know You Know by Harry Ritchie (paperback, ebook, John Murray, 2014)

 This book has proved useful as it provides a straightforward description of the common grammatical terms, which can be valuable when trying to explain a change or suggestion to an author.